Fight over nuclear plants arrives at Pennsylvania Capitol

 Environmental groups criticized the bill for failing to do more to fight climate change, like imposing a cap on carbon emissions in Pennsylvania.

+“In short, the bill fails to put Pennsylvania on track for a transition to a clean energy economy,” the Natural Resources Defense Council said in a statement.

-Gov. Tom Wolf, a Democrat, said any legislation would need to provide benefits for consumers and that nuclear power plant owners must be transparent about their plants’ finances.
+Gov. Tom Wolf, a Democrat, said any legislation needs to provide benefits for consumers and require nuclear power plant owners to be transparent about their plants’ finances.

-Pennsylvania’s five nuclear power plants are owned by Exelon, FirstEnergy, Texas-based Talen Energy, PSEG Inc. of New Jersey and 14 rural electric cooperatives.
+Pennsylvania’s five nuclear power plants are owned by Exelon, FirstEnergy, Allentown-based Talen Energy, PSEG Inc. of New Jersey and 14 rural electric cooperatives.

-They support Mehaffie’s bill, elements of which emerged publicly last month, and Exelon is fresh off winning subsidies for plants in New York and Illinois and, with PSEG, in New Jersey.
+They support Mehaffie’s bill, and Exelon is fresh off winning subsidies for plants in New York and Illinois and, with PSEG, in New Jersey.

 The companies release little power plant-specific financial information, but Three Mile Island is widely viewed as unprofitable and at a disadvantage because it has just one generating unit after the second one partially melted down in 1979.

-Analysts project the other three plants — Limerick, Peachbottom and Susquehanna — will be profitable for the foreseeable future.
+Analysts project that the Limerick, Peachbottom and Susquehanna plants will be profitable in the coming years.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.